Gandhi scion comes into his own as India polls near finish

 “In finding his feet in politics, Gandhi has become a perfect foil for Modi,” said political commentator Seema Mustafa.
 “He comes through as humble, democratic and responsive, and plays on love, peace and humanity as against hate and aggression.
 The smile against the wagging finger, the embrace against the threat — it is all now part of a persona, natural and yet crafted.”

 If Gandhi came across as a reluctant politician, the reasons are not hard to find.
-His family, starting with his great-grandfather, Jawahalal Nehru, has produced three prime ministers.
-Two of them, his grandmother Indira Gandhi and father, Rajiv Gandhi, were assassinated in office.
+His family, starting with his great-grandfather, Jawaharlal Nehru, has produced three prime ministers.
+Two of them — his grandmother Indira Gandhi and father, Rajiv Gandhi — were assassinated in office.

 “In my life, I have seen my grandmother die, I have seen my father die, I have seen my grandmother go to jail, and I have actually been through a tremendous amount of a pain as a child,” Gandhi said in a 2014 interview with an Indian TV channel.